An introduction to Airtable API: Pros, cons, and how to set it up

 Let’s take a closer look at each of them.

-REST API — The regular API
+REST API (the regular API)

 This regular API is RESTful, which means it closely follows REST semantics, a collection of guidelines for creating scalable and lightweight web APIs.
 It uses JSON to encode objects and relies on standard HTTP codes to signal operation outcomes.